manyakaistha/Phishing-Email-Classifier/README.md

 - `requirements.txt`: Python dependencies

 ## License
-I don't any idea about the licensing, if you want to fork it, feel free to do so and use it for your own purposes.
+I don't any idea about the licensing, if you want to, fork it.
+Feel free to do so and use it for your own purposes.
 I take no responsibility for any misuse of this code.